Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 ### Manual Static Addresses

 Rather than delegate the selection of IP addresses to BOSH, your deployment manifest can explicitly request specific IP addresses for each instance in an instance group.
-We add the attribute `statip_ips` to our instance group's `networks` section.
+We add the attribute `static_ips` to our instance group's `networks` section.

 The abridged manifest for an instance group with static IPs might be: